drabi-he/1337-Cursus/LVL5/inception/README.md

 	docker exec -it redis redis-cli monitor

-> :bulb: if everything is working correctly, you should see the `OK` message.
+> :bulb: if everything is working correctly, you should see the `OK` message. and any activity in your `wordpress website` should send some logs

 </details>